alifiroozi80/CKA/CKA/README.md

     annotations:
       kubernetes.io/service-account.name: "jenkins"
   ```
-* Apply this secret in the same namespace that you applied the `jenkins-sa.yaml` and you are good to go...
+* Apply this secret in the same namespace that you applied the `jenkins-sa.yaml` and, you are good to go...

 * Sources
     * [blog](https://itnext.io/big-change-in-k8s-1-24-about-serviceaccounts-and-their-secrets-4b909a4af4e0)